Tupac Shakur's long-unsolved killing again under spotlight as Las Vegas police conduct search

-LAS VEGAS — (AP) — Authorities in Nevada served a search warrant this week in connection with the long-unsolved killing of rapper Tupac Shakur nearly 30 years ago, they confirmed Tuesday.
+LAS VEGAS — (AP) — Las Vegas police confirmed Tuesday that they served a search warrant this week in connection with the long-unsolved killing of Tupac Shakur, propelling the case back into the spotlight nearly 30 years after his death.

-Shakur, one of the most prolific figures in hip-hop, was killed on the night of Sept.
+Shakur, one of the most prolific figures in hip-hop, was gunned down the night of Sept.
 7, 1996, in a drive-by shooting in Las Vegas.
 He was 25.

+No arrests have ever been made.
+Yet attention on the case, which has seen its share of conspiracy theories, has endured for decades.

-The Las Vegas Metropolitan Police Department said the search warrant was executed Monday in the nearby city of Henderson.
-It's unclear what they were looking for and where they were looking.
+The Las Vegas Metropolitan Police Department said in a statement that the search was conducted Monday in the nearby city of Henderson, but the agency did not say whether a suspect has been identified.
+It's also unclear what they were looking for and where they were looking.

-Department spokesperson Aden OcampoGomez said in a brief phone call that he couldn't provide further details on the latest development in the case, citing the open investigation.
+Citing the ongoing investigation, department spokesperson Aden OcampoGomez said in a brief phone call that he couldn't provide more details on the latest development in the case.

 Shakur’s death came amid his feud with rap rival the Notorious B.I.G., who was fatally shot six months later.
 At the time, both rappers were in the middle of the infamous East Coast-West Coast rivalry, which primarily defined the hip-hop scene during the mid-1990s.
 The feud was ignited after Shakur was seriously wounded in another shooting during a robbery in the lobby of a midtown Manhattan hotel.

 Shakur openly accused B.I.G. and Sean “Diddy” Combs of having prior knowledge of the shooting, which both vehemently denied.
-The shooting sparked enough of a feud that created a serious divide within the hip-hop community and fans.
+It sparked enough of a feud that created a serious divide within the hip-hop community and fans.

 The New York-born Shakur represented the West Coast after he signed with Los Angeles-based Death Row Records.
 He often traded verbal jabs in the media and through songs.
 B.I.G. and Combs hailed from the East Coast while representing New York City-based Bad Boy Records.